Here are three ways to extract text from a PDF File in Python:

 You can see all the images pulled from the PDF.

-Method 2: Using “tika” library
+Method 2: Using the “tika” library

 You can install the “tika” library using the command below: